nosarthur/nosarthur.github.io/_posts/2019-07-10-gita-milestone2.md

 ## v0.1.2: add `ll` sub-command

-Milestone 2's main feature is the `gita ll` sub-command, which displays detailed information of all repos, such as branch name, relationship between local and remote branches, edit status, commit message, etc. This is part of **R** in the CRUD API, and is more useful than `gita ls`.
+The main feature of milestone 2 is the `gita ll` sub-command, which displays detailed information of all repos, such as branch name, relationship between local and remote branches, edit status, commit message, etc. This is part of **R** in the CRUD API.
 All the information items come from executing git commands.
 For example

 - branch name: `git rev-parse --abbrev-ref HEAD`